Evaluation of the beam-induced depolarization of the HJET target at the EIC: Stability of the evaluated depolarization against variations of the proton beam parameters

-the circulation of the magnetic field is determined by the total enclosed current.
-For a strongly elongated beam ($\sigma_y\ll\sigma_x$), the induced magnetic field near the jet is systematically smaller than that produced by a round beam with the same rms radius $\sigma_r$.
+As it follows from the Amp\`ere--Maxwell law \eqref{eq:AM}, for a strongly elongated beam ($\sigma_y\ll\sigma_x$), the induced magnetic field near the jet is systematically smaller than that produced by a round beam with the same rms radius $\sigma_r$.
 Therefore, the actual depolarization is expected to be lower than that evaluated assuming a round beam.

 To quantify this effect, the beam-induced magnetic field $\boldsymbol{B}_\text{pk}(x,y)$ for an elliptical current distribution was calculated numerically and used in the hydrogen-atom tracking.
 For the \emph{non-resonant} transitions and $B_\text{hold}=129\,\text{mT}$, the resulting depolarization was found to be